mnit-rtmc/iris/docs/incident_dms.md

-Range          | from sign to incident: `ahead`, `near`, `middle` or `far` Impacted Lanes | number of non-shoulder lanes, (if blank, any number matches) Open Lanes     | number of non-shoulder lanes *not* impacted Cleared        | `YES` or `NO`: indicates whether incident has just cleared
+Range          | from sign to incident: `ahead`, `near`, `middle` or `far` Impacted Lanes | number of non-shoulder lanes, (if blank, any number matches) Open Lanes     | number of non-shoulder lanes *not* impacted

 ## Clearing

-When the incident is cleared, all associated signs are matched again with *cleared* set to `YES`.
-If a matching message is found, it will be deployed with `PSA` message priority for 5 minutes.
-If not, the previous message is blanked.
+When a `major` severity incident is cleared, a new message will be sent to each deployed sign.
+The *descriptor* and *locator* will be the same, but *advice* will be taken from the `incident_clear_advice_multi` [system attribute].
+If it does not fit on the sign, the value of `incident_clear_advice_abbrev` will be used instead.
+The *cleared* message will be deployed with `PSA` message priority for 5 minutes.

 ## Updating